 to strengthen the end-user perspective by promoting or developing end-user tools which allow to harvest the benefits from INSPIRE for environmental policy makers and implementers across the EU at all levels of governance; and

-to improve access to information and thereby promote business opportunities, transparency and accountability which is essential for public administrations, businesses and civil society alike.
+to improve access to information and thereby promote business opportunities, transparency and accountability which is essential for public administrations, businesses, science and civil society alike.

 In line with this vision and objectives, it is timely to take specific actions to make INSPIRE work, i.e. to make the current infrastructure more user-centric, simpler for users and ready to deliver short terms results (and benefits) building on implementation efforts and requirements as set out in the Directive and its implementing rules.
-Meanwhile the achievement of long term objectives and the exploitation of synergies with relevant initiatives (e.g. DSM: eGov, Free Flow of Data, Cloud Initiative, Data for Policies …) should be promoted.
+Meanwhile the achievement of long term objectives and the exploitation of synergies with relevant initiatives (e.g. Digital Single Market (DSM): eGov, Free Flow of Data, Cloud Initiative, Data for Policies …) should be promoted.

 When talking about users, it is clear that public authorities dealing with the environment (e.g. from EU policy making to national implementation to local enforcement) are the initial primary beneficiary of the INSPIRE implementation.
 But just about any public authority that uses spatial data can benefit, such as an agriculture department or the transport authorities.
 Eventually, academics, researchers, non-governmental organizations, businesses and citizens are also expected to benefit.
 Business will most likely be encouraged to develop new electronic applications for markets interested in (quality) geospatial information - for example, providing shoppers with the locations of bank machines, insurance companies with information on flooding hazards, or cyclists with cycling shop locations, delivered through personal mobile phones.